sveltejs/svelte/documentation/docs/05-misc/02-typescript.md

 ### Using Vite or SvelteKit

-If you're using `vite-plugin-svelte`, which is part of SvelteKit and also used in the Vite Svelte template, you can use `vitePreprocess`.
-It is slightly faster and does not require installing additional dependencies such as `svelte-preprocess`.
+When setting up a new SvelteKit or Svelte-flavoured Vite project, `vitePreprocess` will be added automatically if you select that you'd like to use TypeScript.
+It is slightly faster than `svelte-preprocess` and does not require installing additional dependencies.

 ```ts
 /// file: svelte.config.js